behradmoeini/IoT-Edge-Cloud-DSL-SimTest/README.md

 # A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions

-This repository is dedicated to the `IoT-Edge-Cloud-DSL-SimTest` project.
+This repository is dedicated to the `A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions` project.
 The project involves the development and testing of `IoTECS`, a domain-specific language (DSL) designed for creating edge-to-cloud simulators, which are critical in testing IoT systems for applications such as smart cities or autonomous vehicles.

 The `IoTECS` DSL is developed with the aim to validate the scalability of cloud applications under heavy IoT device loads.
 This repository contains all the necessary code and scripts for the `IoTECS` DSL, including user interface files, the main codebase, testing scripts, and Integrated Development Environment (IDE) configuration files.